 A closer look at the apps offered by these industry leaders reveals that not all banking apps are created equal.
 Banks generally score highly in app store ratings by their users, but even slightly lower scores correlate with lower app adoption.
 High scoring apps average higher app adoption, higher relative install rates, and higher daily engagement compared to lower scoring apps.
 And how consumers interact with these apps could be a leading indicator for where they will choose to bank in the future.

 More good news for banks is that once an app is installed, it’s getting used.
 There’s a tight correlation between trailing installs and current app usage.
 Once installed, users are choosing the app to engage with their bank over desktop and mobile web.
+And the better the app score, the better the adoption of the app.

 The winner of the group is Capital One, with an above-average rating, highest app share of digital traffic, and the most installs last year relative to total traffic.
 App adoption among banks is set to explode, and the winners in the race to serve a great mobile experience to customers could emerge in a different place in 2021 and beyond.